 DMF has the capability to use an FTP MSP to convert a non-DMF fileserver to DMF with a minimal amount of down time for the switch over, and at a site-determined pace.
 Contact your customer service representative for information about technical assistance with fileserver conversion.

-An FTP msp object has the following parameters (defaults are provided here or in Procedure 2-11, page 133):
+An FTP msp object has the following parameters (see also Procedure 6-8, page 176):